vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 ### Create Event: `event`

-This feature creates a new event object with the event name, description date and time and is stored into the event list.
+This feature creates a new event object with the event name, description from date, to date and note and is stored into the event list.

-Format: `event n/NAME d/DESC dt/DT`
+Format: `event n/NAME d/DESC from/DT to/DT [no/NOTE]`

 Examples:
-* `event n/FSC 2023 d/Freshman Social Camp 2023 dt/10-04-2023`
+* `event n/FSC 2023 d/Freshman Social Camp 2023 from/10-12-2023 to/11-12-2023`
-* `event n/FOC 2023 d/Freshman Orientation Camp 2023 dt/04-09-2023`
+* `event n/FOC 2023 d/Freshman Orientation Camp 2023 from/04-12-2023 to/05-12-2023`

 **Expected Command Result**
 ```